Accrual Accounting

 Accrued expenses

-Accrued expenses mean to account for expenses that have been incurred over a given period of time but not yet actually paid for, this is the premise on which the accrual concept operates.
+Accrued expenses are expenses that have been incurred over a given period of time but not yet actually paid for; this is the premise on which the accrual concept operates.

 They are recorded on the balance sheet under the liabilities section.
-The reason why they are considered a liability is that we will have to pay for them in the future, so it represents a future economic liability.
+They are considered liabilities because we will have to pay for them in the future, so they represent a future economic liability.

 Had it been the other way around (providing us with future economic benefit) we would have recorded it as an asset.